Hilda Tweedy

 Hilda Tweedy, née Anderson (1911–2005) was an Irish women's rights activist.
 A founding member and leader of the Irish Housewives' Association (IHA), she was active for decades advocating for the rights of women on a diverse number of issues including equal pay, girls' education, recycling, the marriage bar (an Irish law that required a woman employed in the civil service to resign her position when she married), the right of women to serve on juries, and other issues.
+In 1973, she became the first chairperson of the Council for the Status of Women.

 Life

-Hilda Anderson was born in Clones, County Monaghan on 26 August 1911.She was the eldest of three girls born to Rev. James Ferguson Anderson and Muriel Frances Victoria Swayne.
+Hilda Anderson was born in Clones, County Monaghan on 26 August 1911.
+She was the eldest of three girls born to Rev. James Ferguson Anderson and Muriel Frances Victoria Swayne.
 She was educated at Alexandra College.
-After leaving school she joined her parents in Egypt.
-From 1929 to 1936 she lived in Egypt, starting a PNEU school in Alexandria, and reading for an external mathematics degree from the University of London.
-In 1936 she married Robert Tweedy in Egypt, and returned to Dublin.
+After leaving school, she joined her parents in Egypt.
+From 1929 to 1936, she lived in Egypt, starting a PNEU school in Alexandria, and reading for an external mathematics degree from the University of London.

+In 1936, she married Robert Tweedy in Egypt, and returned to Dublin.